atlassian/escalator/docs/configuration/nodegroup.md

 ### `scale_up_failure_threshold`

-This option enables a scale-up circuit breaker that stops Escalator from repeatedly raising the ASG desired count when the cloud provider cannot actually deliver new nodes (for example, when an instance type is temporarily out of capacity in an availability zone).
+This option enables a scale-up circuit breaker that stops Escalator from repeatedly raising the ASG desired count when the cloud provider cannot deliver new nodes (for example, when an instance type is temporarily out of capacity in an availability zone).
 Without it, Escalator keeps increasing the desired count every scan interval while pods stay pending, driving the desired count up to `max_nodes` even though no instances are launching.

-A scale-up is counted as failed when the running count has not grown at all since the previous scale-up by the time the next scale-up is evaluated — the cloud provider delivered no new capacity in the interim. `scale_up_failure_threshold` is the number of consecutive failed scale-ups that trips the breaker.
+A scale-up is counted as failed when the running count has not grown since the previous scale-up by the time the next scale-up is evaluated.
+That means the cloud provider delivered no new capacity in the interim.
+`scale_up_failure_threshold` is the number of consecutive failed scale-ups that trips the breaker.
 Once tripped, Escalator stops increasing the desired count for that node group.
 Untainting of existing tainted nodes is unaffected, so already-running capacity can still be reused.

-Judging on "did the running count grow" rather than "did it reach the previous target" keeps a busy-but-healthy node group from tripping.
-A group whose desired count rises every scan while instances launch steadily (just slower than demand) is still making progress and does not accrue failures; only a group that adds no capacity at all does.
+Judging on whether the running count grew, rather than whether it reached the previous target, keeps a busy-but-healthy node group from tripping.
+A group whose desired count rises every scan while instances launch steadily, just slower than demand, is still making progress and does not accrue failures.
+Only a group that adds no capacity at all does.

 While the breaker is open there is no cooldown or waiting period.
 Escalator keeps looping and evaluating as normal, but holds the desired count steady rather than raising it further.
-When the running count catches up to the current desired count — that is, the cloud provider has finally delivered the capacity — the breaker closes and normal scaling resumes on the next scan.
-This means recovery is picked up as soon as capacity is available, without introducing scaling latency.
-The recovery check uses the *current* desired count, not a value frozen at trip time, so if the desired count is lowered externally while the breaker is open (a scale-down as demand falls, or a manual reset) the breaker still recovers instead of staying stuck.
+When the running count catches up to the current desired count, the cloud provider has finally delivered the capacity, so the breaker closes and normal scaling resumes on the next scan.
+Recovery is picked up as soon as capacity is available, without introducing scaling latency.
+The recovery check uses the current desired count, not a value frozen at trip time, so if the desired count is lowered externally while the breaker is open (a scale-down as demand falls, or a manual reset) the breaker still recovers instead of staying stuck.

 The "running count" here is the ASG's instance count (`Size()`), i.e. the instances the ASG has, not the number of Ready Kubernetes nodes.
 This targets the out-of-capacity case, where no instances launch at all.
 If instances launch